10 Tips for Investing Long-Term

 5. Starting Investing Early

-Increasing your time horizon gives you the opportunity to invest in riskier investments, like stocks, for longer.
+This tip may seem like a no-brainer, but increasing your time horizon gives you the opportunity to invest in riskier investments, like stocks, for longer.
 Though risky, stocks typically offer higher earning potential than other types of investments, such as bonds.
 Consider that the average stock market return annually is about 10%.

-Second, the sooner you start investing, the sooner you are able to take advantage of compounding interest, one of the most powerful tools in your investing toolkit.
-Compound interest is essentially the interest you earn on your interest.
+Second, the sooner you start investing, the sooner you are able to take advantage of compound growth, one of the most powerful tools in your investing toolkit.
+The idea here is that as your money grows, and you reinvest your returns, you steadily keep increasing the amount of money on which you earn returns.

-The idea here is that as you reinvest your returns, you are increasing the amount of money on which you earn returns.
 As a result, your returns keep getting bigger and your investments can start to grow exponentially.
+This phenomenon can also help mitigate inevitable losses.

-6. Leaving Emotions Out Of It
+6. Leaving Emotions Out of It

 For example, if you’re investing in a recession and the stock market starts to drop, you may panic and be tempted to sell your stocks.
 However, doing so can actually lock in your losses and means that you miss the subsequent rally.